 Q. How soon may I be deployed for a disaster relief operation within the United States?

 A. The American Red Cross requires all volunteers to go through the necessary training before being deployed to other parts of the country.
-Once trained and identified as a disaster services volunteers you must have at least a 2 week (14) minimum availability and ready to travel within 24 hours of being called to deploy.
+Once trained and identified as a disaster services volunteer, you must have at least a two week (14 day) minimum availability, and be ready to travel within 24 hours of being called to deploy.

 Q. How soon may I go overseas to volunteer after a disaster?